wouter-bauweraerts/UnitSocializer/docs/index.md

 We also provide the possibility to [inject a reference to a dependency within your testing unit.](modules/core/inject.md)

 In Object-Oriented programming, we have the concept of inheritance.
-T his is something we address on two ways.
+This is something we address on two ways.
 - Classpath scanning for classes that implement a given interface or extend a given (abstract) class.
 - Because classpath scanning is an expensive operation, we also provide the possibility to [preconfigure](modules/core/resolve.md) which specific type needs to be used for a given supertype.